hilios/jQuery.countdown/documentation.md

 $('div#clock').countdown('start');
 ```

-If you need to set a new final date for the countdown, just call the plugin initialization again.
+To set a new final date for the countdown, call the plugin initialization function with a valid date string:

 ```javascript
 $('div#clock').countdown('2010/10/10');